-A tyre has treads on it which help in displacing excess water and increase the contact of the tyre with the surface.
-The more the contact area, the better the grip provided by the tyre.
+A tyre has treads on it which help it dissipate excess water under it to maintain contact with the tarmac.
+The more the contact patch, the better the grip.
 With worn tyre treads, the chances of losing road grip become high.
 Hence, it’s advisable to check the health of your tyres before the monsoon arrives.
-A regular tyre has a life of 4 years and changing it every 4 years is recommended.
+A regular tyre has a life of around four years.

-Keep a check on your windshield washer tank and make sure it is full and add some detergent or windshield cleaning liquid to it.
-This will help you in case you happen to get mud or any such material onto your wind shield.
+Keep a regular check on your windshield washer fluid levels and add some detergent or windshield cleaning liquid to it.
+This will come in handy in case some inconsiderate motorist splashes your car with muddy water, thereby hampering your view out.

-It is advisable not to drive through more than six - eight inches of water.
-However if you must do this, you can always drive in a lower gear at higher rpms with a steady foot on the throttle pedal so that water doesn’t enter the engine and stall the car.
+It is advisable not to drive through more than six to eight inches of water.
+However, if you must, drive in a lower gear at higher rpms with a steady foot on the throttle pedal so that water doesn’t enter the engine and stall the car.

-Insulate your wires with the help of duct tape to avoid any short circuits and make sure all your fuses are working well and are protected.
+Insulate the car’s wires with duct tape to avoid short circuit and make sure all your fuses are well protected and working properly.